maratai/craftery/art_instruction.md

 ## Figure Drawing: Gesture Drawing
 - Michael Hampton. *Gesture Drawing: Dynamic Movement and Form*. **to-read**

+# Paints and Pigments
+Caveat that I have zero background in *chemistry*.

+- Nick Neddo. *The Organic Artist: Make Your Own Paint, Paper, Pigments, Prints, and More from Nature*.

 # References

 ## References: Architecture